Osteopathy for Back Pain and Sciatica

 We formulate a clear individualised plan

-We will then deliver a personalised specific treatment plan to clearly communicate what’s wrong, how long we anticipate for recovery and what can be done to help.
-This may include advice on exercises, dietary or lifestyle factors that may impact your recovery.
-Treatment involves using a variety of hands on technique, which will vary depending on your age, health status and specific issue.
+We will then deliver a personalised specific treatment plan to clearly communicate what’s wrong.
+Then we discuss how long we anticipate for recovery and what else can be done to help.
+This may include advice on exercises, dietary or lifestyle factors that may make an impact.
+Treatment involves using a variety of hands on technique.
+The best approach will vary depending on your age, health status and specific issue.
 The approach used may vary at different appointments, according to your individual needs and your response to previous treatment.

 It’s important to establish a diagnosis

 Sciatica is a common term used by the community to describe their pain.
-Sciatica is a symptom, but there are many causes of sciatica, so it is important we establish a diagnosis before we treat you.
+It is actually a symptom, but there are many causes, so it is important we establish a diagnosis before we treat you.

 Research supports the use of Osteopathy for the treatment of low back pain and is becoming more accepted and well known in the wider medical community.